WOMEN'S STUDIES NEWSLETTER

 STUDENT ASSISTANT (WORK STUDY)

-The Women's Studies Program is seeking an energetic, high performing, dependable student assistant for a 20 hr/wk position.
+The Women's & Gender Studies is seeking an energetic, high performing, dependable student assistant for a 20 hr/wk position.
 This is a Federal Work Study Job.
 Please make sure you have been awarded a Federal Work Study before submitting your required documents listed for this position.
 Contact Financial Aid for more information.
-This position will be shared between the Women’s Studies Program and the Gender Equity Council.
+This position will be shared between the Women's Studies Program and the Gender Equity Council.
 For more information view our web page here.

 We are pleased to announce the following FY2012-2013 scholarship opportunities: More